Analysis | Why Trump is taking the unusual step of actually filing a lawsuit he had threatened

 September 2016

 Melania Trump vs. Daily Mail.
-For: Making claims about Melania Trump’s career prior to marrying Trump.
+For: Making claims about Melania Trump’s career before her marriage to Donald Trump.
 A lawsuit was filed, and the Daily Mail later offered a public apology.

 vs. New York Times.
 For: “Irresponsible intent.”
 No lawsuit filed.